 Muslim marriages are not extravagant, but reflect a noticeable expression of love and affection.
 The various rituals of Muslim Weddings are as follows:

-: The ceremony of Muslim wedding starts with Mangni or ring exchange ceremony.
+The ceremony of Muslim wedding starts with ‘Mangni’ or ring exchange ceremony.
 This is the engagement programme.
-After changing the rings the bride and the groom are committed to each other to become lifepartner.
+After changing the rings the bride and the groom are committed to each other to become life partner.

-: Welcoming the baraat is another pre-marital custom which is observed on the wedding day among the Muslims.
-The groom arrives at the marriage place with his `baraat` and a band of musicians strike up some traditional notes to announce the arrival.
+Welcoming the Baraat is another pre-marital custom which is observed on the wedding day among the Muslims.
+The groom arrives at the marriage place with his ‘Baraat’ and a band of musicians strike up some traditional notes to announce the arrival.
 The groom shares a drink of sherbet along with the bride’s brother or relative.

-Dinner, prayers and Aarsimashaf are the customs followed on the wedding day itself.
+Dinner, prayers and ‘Aarsimashaf’ are the customs followed on the wedding day itself.
 Dinner is a lavish spread.
 Usually, the women and the men dine separately.
 After dinner, the newly-weds sits together for the first time.
 Covering their head with a dupatta, they read prayers under the direction of the Maulvi (priest).
 The holy Quran is placed between the couple and they are allowed to see each other through mirrors.

 Muslim wedding rituals are some of the most simple and pleasant rituals, where the bride and the groom themselves enjoy amidst the merrymaking of their marriage.